dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 ### The Naïve Bayes Model

-We now need to consider the likelihood of the message conditioned on each class, and to do it we're going to make a very strong simplifying assumption: **Assume that the likelihood of each word in a message is independent of all of the other words**.
-This is a strong assumption because it ignores all word context, sentence structure, and grammar.
+We now need to consider the likelihood of the message conditioned on each class, and to do it we're going to make a very strong simplification: **Assume that the likelihood of each word in a message is independent of all of the other words**.
+This is a strong assumption.
+By assuming independence, we're choosing to ignore all word context, sentence structure, grammar, and any other aspect of language that makes some words more likely to appear together.

 If all of the words are independent, then the likelihood of the entire message is the product of the individual word likelihoods